 Austria is a beautiful little landlocked country, with mountains, lakes, rolling hills, castles and fabulous cities such as the capital, Vienna, it really does have something for everyone.
-We didn’t spend as long here as we did France or Spain but in the time we did spend, we really did see some wonderful things.
+We didn’t spend as long here as we did France or Germany, but in the time we did spend, we really did see some wonderful things.
 We wanted to share the details of our Austria road trip with you!

 Van Life Austria Quick Facts